zhouyl/flowblade/docs/components/disclosure/collapsible.md

 # Collapsible

 Collapsible component for toggling content visibility with a simple expand/collapse interaction.
 Collapsible provides a flexible way to display collapsible content.
+Perfect for settings panels, additional information, and progressive disclosure.

 ## Basic Usage